Metaphysicist0/Metaphysicist0/README.md

 ### I'm Tian-Liang Yao @ Tongji Univ.

-### (Dept of Control Science and Engineering, Supervisor: Prof. [Peng Qi](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm)).
+### (Dept of Control Science and Engineering, Supervisor: Prof. [Peng Qi (齐鹏)](https://cse.tongji.edu.cn/6b/68/c15581a158568/page.htm)).

 - 🔭 I’m currently studying Automation @ Tongji Univ. and working on AI4Medical.
 Undergraduate graduation in 2025.
-- 🌱 I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5 (standard of automation proposed by Prof. [Guang-Zhong Yang](https://imr.sjtu.edu.cn/en/po_facultyv/532.html)), and Medical Image Analysis.
+- 🌱 I mainly focus on AI4Medical, Biomedical Engineering, Intelligent Medical Robotics (aiming to reach the level 5 (standard of automation proposed by Prof. [Guang-Zhong Yang (杨广中)](https://imr.sjtu.edu.cn/en/po_facultyv/532.html)), and Medical Image Analysis.
 -
 - What do I want to do?
 -
 - In the field of intelligent medical robotics (or a broader horizon: AI4Medical), I hope to combine **mechanism intelligence** and **algorithm intelligence** together.
 -
-- Regarding **mechanism intelligence**, metamorphic mechanism (a wonderful theory proposed by Prof. [Jian S. Dai](https://sustech.edu.cn/zh/faculties/daijiansheng.html)  (some delicate devices, including mitral valve clamps for TEER and valves for TAVR, are all possible directions where metamorphic mechanism can be utilized) and continuum/soft structures are also very interesting and promising in advanced intelligent medical robotics.
+- Regarding **mechanism intelligence**, metamorphic mechanism (a wonderful theory proposed by Prof. [Jian S. Dai (戴建生)](https://sustech.edu.cn/zh/faculties/daijiansheng.html)  (some delicate devices, including mitral valve clamps for TEER and valves for TAVR, are all possible directions where metamorphic mechanism can be utilized) and continuum/soft structures are also very interesting and promising in advanced intelligent medical robotics.
 -
 - For **algorithm intelligence**, semantic analysis of surgical scenes, imitation learning of surgeon skills, surgical planning and decision-making, and intelligent control theory are all vital.
 I am also eager to leverage machine learning algorithms to mine hidden patterns in the fusion of multi-source/multi-modality biomedical data.
 This is also an important part of the proposed algorithm intelligence.
 -